Titus Sheard

-Titus Sheard (October 4, 1841 in Batley, West Riding of Yorkshire, England – April 13, 1904 in Little Falls, Herkimer County, New York) was an American businessman and politician.
+Titus Sheard (October 4, 1841 – April 13, 1904) was an American businessman and politician.
+He served as a member of the New York State Assembly from 1878 to 1879, and in 1884.
+He also served as a member of the New York State Senate from 1890 to 1891.

-Life
+Early life

-He came to the United States in 1856, and settled first in Mottville, New York, later in Little Falls.
-Here he began working at a wool factory, and in 1864 became sole owner of the Eagle Knitting Mill, and in 1872 incorporated the Little Falls Knitting Mill Company.
+Titus Sheard was born on October 4, 1841, in Batley, West Riding of Yorkshire, England.
+After his parents died, he came to the United States in 1856, and settled first in Mottville, New York, later in Little Falls.

-In 1863, he married Helen M. Waite (b.
-1843), and they had two daughters, Edith (b.
-1865) and Martha (1868–1947).
+Career

-He was a member of the New York State Assembly (Herkimer Co.) in 1878, 1879 and 1884, and was elected Speaker in 1884 after defeating Theodore Roosevelt in the Republican assemblymen's caucus.
+In Little Falls, Sheard began working at a wool factory, and in 1864 became sole owner of the Eagle Knitting Mill, and in 1876 he organized the Little Falls Knitting Mill Company and he was elected president.

+He was a member of the New York State Assembly, representing Herkimer County, in 1878, 1879 and 1884, and was elected Speaker in 1884 after defeating Theodore Roosevelt in the Republican assemblymen's caucus.
 He was a delegate to the 1884 Republican National Convention.

 He was a member of the New York State Senate (23rd D.) in 1890 and 1891.
 He lost in his quest for renomination in the Republican State Convention at Utica, New York in October 1891 as the candidate of the Miller faction, when his adversary John E. Smith, the candidate of the Platt faction, was nominated on the 937th ballot.